opf/openproject/docs/system-admin-guide/integrations/one-drive/drive-guide/README.md

 ## Configure drive for automatic management

 If you need a drive configured for the file storage feature "Automatically managed project folders", there are some previous steps to take.
-If the drive is destined to be used in a file storage, while the management is still based within OneDrive/SharePoint, you must skip those steps and continue with [obtaining the drive id](./#how-to-obtain-a-drive-id).
+Otherwise, if the drive is destined to be used in a file storage with the permission management is still based within OneDrive/SharePoint, you must skip those steps and continue with [obtaining the drive id](./#how-to-obtain-a-drive-id).

 > Disclaimer: Some of the following descriptions are very tightly connected to the current (2024-02-13) state of